 The next thing that we need to decide is equivalent of “buy vs. build”.
 It’s typically not a tough decision, as there is typically not so much there for you to build upon, i.e., limited internal talent pool.
 In addition, you need different skills to scale than those needed in the bootstrapping phase.
 However, a tricky thing here is how to insert lateral hires to achieve envisioned impact.
 This is to be done delicately with required internal buy-in, which is often easier said than done.

 I would start with complementary role(s), so job security of the existing folks is not threatened.
-The job compartmentalization would still create some doubts, however first few hires in a complementary role should ease existing people’s job and that should land you some support.
+The job compartmentalization would still create some doubts, however first few hires in a complementary role should ease existing people’s job and that should lend you some support.

 More recently, we complemented our account pod structure with Success Managers and Data Scientists, and that prepared our existing team of Domain Experts & Engineers to scale our customer engagement model.